framely/community/docs/copilot/build-copilot.md

 - `SlotEntity`: It represents the slots in current projects.
 :::

+Note, because each project on OpenCUI had different types, these three entity types need to be declared as dynamic so that the instance is pushed at runtime from actual chatbot.
+But for most application, you only need static entities.

-### Build a frame
+### Build frame for context
-In order to encode the current state or page, a frame type needs to be created, along with parameters represented as slots within this frame.
-These slots carry essential information about the current state or page.

-Taking OpenCUI copilot as an example, to encode the current page, we create a frame called "[PageContext](https://build.opencui.io/org/ai.bethere/agent/copilot/struct/frame/64b8cd8d459bf49540e3dd9e)" and add slots like orgLabel, agentLabel, and page in this frame.
+Each application requires different data structure to capture the current interaction state, conceptually a stack of GUI pages.
+For OpenCUI, since builder are mainly work with types and their slots, and types are organized into projects and organizations, we introduce a frame called "[PageContext](https://build.opencui.io/org/ai.bethere/agent/copilot/struct/frame/64b8cd8d459bf49540e3dd9e)" and add slots like orgLabel, agentLabel, and page in this frame.
 Additionally, we add a typeLabel slot with type FrameType.
-This allows copilot to confirm the current type with app users, if necessary.
-In this way, the OpenCUI frontend can encode the context into the "PageContext" frame.
-If a slot with this type is added, it can be automatically filled with the current context.
+The OpenCUI copilot frontend can encode the state of current user session into frame event, so context
+of "PageContext" frame will be automatically filled for each turn.
 ::: details Details with OpenCUI Copilot as an example
 1. Create a frame with label `PageContext`.